-Every student registered for any Special Education course with a required performance-based assessment is required to submit this assessment, Assistive/Instructional Technology Lesson to Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
-Evaluation of the performance based assessment by the course instructor will also be completed in Blackboard.
-Failure to submit the assessment to Blackboard will result in the course instructor reporting the course grade as Incomplete (IN).
-Unless the IN grade is changed upon completion of the required Blackboard submission, the IN will convert to an F nine weeks into the following semester.
+Every student registered for any Special Education course with a required performance-based assessment is required to submit the Assistive/Instructional Technology Lesson to Tk20 through Blackboard (regardless of whether the student is taking the course as an elective, a onetime course or as part of an undergraduate minor).
+Evaluation of the performance-based assessment by the course instructor will also be completed in Tk20 through Blackboard.
+Failure to submit the assessment to Tk20 (through Blackboard) will result in the course instructor reporting the course grade as Incomplete (IN).
+Unless the IN grade is changed upon completion of the required Tk20 submission, the IN will convert to an F nine weeks into the following semester.